tc39/proposal-binary-ast/README.md

 2. LexicallyDeclaredNames
 3. ClosedOverNames (new)
 4. AssignedToOutsideOfDeclarationNames (new)
-5. Has CallExpression where LHS is IdentifierReference of string literal `eval` (new)
+5. Has CallExpression where the callee expression is IdentifierReference of string literal `eval` (new)

 These annotations, if present, behave as lazy assertions.
 By the time the scope node is finished being traversed (which may be arbitrarily delayed in case a skipped inner function is never invoked), if the encoded annotation is contrary to the body of the node, a runtime error is thrown.
 For example, if a function body is annotated with "has VarDeclaredNames `x`", but does not in fact contain a var declaration with name `x`, an error would be thrown.